Take care of yourself and encourage others to do the same.

-- Benefits-eligible employees can access their member account with Cascade Centers and select “sleep support” topic at the top of the screen.
+- Benefits-eligible employees can access their member account with Canopy, formerly called Cascade Centers, and select “sleep support” topic at the top of the screen.

 - Explore healthy sleep tips and things you can do if sleep doesn’t come easily for you.

 Our minds and bodies rely on balanced nutrition and simple precautions to avoid getting sick and spreading illness.
 Establishing regular habits in your daily routines is your best form of defense and helps you maintain your physical health from day-to-day: